SchlenkR/applied_fsharp_challenge/artikel/08 - Refactor blendedDistortion.md

 **Return**

-There is one thing to notice here: The code wouldn't compile.
-Remember that we defined bind in a way that it get's passed the "rest of the computation" as a function that evaluates to a Block?
-Look at the last expression: It evaluates to a float, not to a Block!
-But why?
-The answer is easy: It has no state, because the "mix" function is a stateless function, thus it evaluates to a pure float value and not to a Block.
+There is one thing to notice here: the code wouldn't compile.
+Remember that we defined bind in a way that it gets past the "rest of the computation" as a function that evaluates to a `Block`?
+Look at the last expression: it evaluates to a float, not to a `Block`.
+Why?
+The answer is easy: it has no state because the "mix" function is a stateless function.
+Thus, it evaluates to a pure float value and not to a Block.
 Solving this is easy, because we can turn a float value into a ```Block<float, unit>``` like this:

 ```fsharp
 // "Return" function of: 'a -> Block<'a, Unit>